 Before you start fermenting and distilling your own alcohol, you’ll need to find a company that provides distillation ingredients.
 This typically includes the malt and water for the mash, the yeast and refined sugar for fermentation, and additional flavours for maturation.
 This will include things like yeast, fruits, vegetables, spices, and alcohol.
 It’s important to select high-quality ingredients that align with your philosophy when making distilled spirits.

 Organic grain & locally sourced liquors are a great way to take advantage of flourishing local markets.
 Consumers have become more knowledgeable about ingredients, so this might just be your competitive edge in the market.

 Test your recipes with family, friends, and others, Before putting them into production, they should be inspected by a team of experts.

+We are at the core point of how to start a distillery.
 Start by choosing non-aged liquors, but be careful!
-Specialty-aged liquor can take up to two years before it is ready for consumption.
+Speciality-aged liquor can take up to two years before it is ready for consumption.
 Just try not to get tunnel vision about missing out on this one – they are very sought-after.

 When you are first starting up your business, you should consider using “white” spirits like vodka, gin, or white whiskey.
 White alcohols don’t need as much fermentation and this is a good way of getting your product into people’s hands & making enough profits to keep the company afloat.
 Seasoning is possible for refined batches.

-Dark liquors such as Brandy, Rum & Scotch aged in wooden barrels.
-It’s here that they take on their dark color and rich flavor.
+Dark liquors such as Brandy, Rum & Scotch are aged in wooden barrels.
+It’s here that they take on their dark colour and rich flavour.

 A range of liquors can be offered at a fraction of the cost.
 Appealing to many tastes can increase your profit margin.